flow6979/In-Memory-File-System/README.md

 These tests passed as expected because the implemented methods behaved as intended, satisfying the specified requirements and functionality.

+## Future scope -
+- we can save the current path by ctrl - c, but we cannot start from that path right now by using something like --load.
+- I would work on this thing, any collaboration, help or suggestion is heartfully welcome.

 ## Appendix -
 https://docs.rtems.org/branches/master/filesystem/in-memory.html